 The Bodhisatta was once a crow.
 A mischievous crow sat on the archway of the city gate, and when he saw the king’s chaplain he decided to defecate on his head.
 The chaplain, who had just bathed in the river and was wearing his best clothes, was furious, and a deep hatred of crows was born.

 Seeing an opportunity for vengeance, the chaplain recommended crow fat as a cure.
-The king ordered all crows to be killed, but even though no fat was found, the slaughter continued until there were piles of dead crows around the city.
-The Bodhisatta lived as the leader of eighty thousand crows in a large cemetery, and when he heard the news, he knew he was the only one who could stop it; and he would do so with kindness.
-He flew to the palace and reminded the king of the principal that leaders should rule by wisdom, not passion, and should only set a course of action after knowing all the facts.
+The king ordered all crows killed, but even though no fat was found, the slaughter continued until there were piles of dead crows around the city.
+The Bodhisatta lived as the leader of eighty thousand crows in a large cemetery, and when he heard the news, he knew he was the only one who could stop the killing; and he would do so with kindness.
+He flew to the palace and reminded the king of the principle that leaders should rule by wisdom, not passion, and should only set a course of action after knowing all the facts.
 He then explained that crows have no fat because they live in constant fear of humans, and the chaplain was motivated to lie about the crows for revenge, not for the benefit of the king or the elephants.

 In the Lifetime of the Buddha